helium/HIP/0106-hotspot-bidirectional-coverage-requirement.md

 [unresolved-questions]: #unresolved-questions

-There are two general implementation options: per epoch or a rolling window.
-The preferred method is a rolling window because this will enable a hotspot for rewards as soon as it successfully beacons.
-The way this proposal is implemented is pending discussion with the oracle team on the technical limitations of the oracles.
+Any denylist classifier that acts upon witness reciprocity will have to make sure that it does not list a hotspot for lack of reciprocity that is already covered by the proof of coverage pipeline.

 ## Deployment Impact